learn-co-curriculum/react-hooks-import-export/README.md

 export default howManyParks;
 ```

-Once we've exported the variable, we can use the `import` keyword access that
+Once we've exported the variable, we can use the `import` keyword to access that
 variable in another file:

 ```jsx